Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Perturbation theory approximation of the spherical-spheroidal mixing coefficients

-\Eqn{eq:A11} is simply the expansion of the perturbative ansatz for $\sjk$ (\ceqn{eq:A4}) up to linear order in $\gamma$.
-The second term of \eqn{eq:A11}'s right-hand side is proportional to $(1-\delta_{{\L}\ell})$, communicating that the linear in $\gamma$ term is only present when ${\L}\neq\ell$. \Eqn{eq:A11} marks the end of our case insensitive preamble.
+\Eqn{eq:A10} marks the end of our case insensitive preamble.
 To make progress, we must apply problem specific knowledge about $V^{(\mathrm{S})}_{{\L}\ell}$.
-According to our approximate $V^{(\mathrm{S})}=-2us$, it follows that its spherical harmonic averages, $V^{(\mathrm{S})}_{{\L}\ell}$, involve $\brak{Y_{\L}}{u\, |Y_\ell} $, which are well known in terms of Clebsh-Gordan coefficients~\cite{TeuPre74_3,Mino:1997bx,OSullivan:2014ywd}. as is required by both ${\L}$ and $\ell$ starting at $1$.
+According to our approximate $V^{(\mathrm{S})}=-2us$, it follows that its spherical harmonic averages, $V^{(\mathrm{S})}_{{\L}\ell}$, involve $\brak{Y_{\L m}}{u\, |Y_\lm} $, which are well known in terms of Clebsh-Gordan coefficients~\cite{Teukolsky:1973ha,Mino:1997bx,OSullivan:2014ywd},

 where

 and